nasa/oceandata-notebooks/docs/notebooks/pace_pax.md

 oci_ds
 ```

-Let's subset the PACE OCI bbp_442 data to a smaller geographical region:
+Let's subset the PACE OCI bbp_442 data to a smaller geographical region in the Santa Barbara Channel and plot it:

 ```{code-cell} ipython3
 subset = (